wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.46 (05-16-2014) =
+* Bug fix- Warning messages when activating plugin.
+Some people reported this issue.
+We've tweaked the code.

 = 1.0.45 (05-15-2014) =
 * New Feature- We have added the capability to add a "featured image" when the user creates a post through the user dashboard.